snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 }
 {% endhighlight %}

-As you might have noticed, some metadata comes along with the schema.
+As you might have noticed, some metadata from the repository server is inserted into the schema.
 One important thing to note is the `permissions` object which contains the read/write authorizations of this specific schema.
 In particular, the `read` field contains the value `public` if your schema is public or `private` if your schema is private.
-The `write` field contains `private` if you have write access for this schema or `none` if you do not based on your API key's permission.
+The `write` field contains `private` if you have write access for this schema or `none` if you do not, all according to your API key's permission.

-If you do not need the schema itself and just want to retrieve metadata about it you can do so by sending a GET request to:
+If you do not need to retrieve the schema itself and just want to check its metadata, you can send a `GET` request to:

 ```
 HOST/schemas/vendor/name/format/version?filter=metadata